nickdelnano/recently-played-playlists-parser/README.md

 # Other possible functionalities
 - Compare listening histories with friends -- do I listen to more Bon Jovi than Mike?
 - Graph visualizations of listening histories

+# TODO
+- properly package with opam so [recently-played-playlists-puppet](github.com/ndelnano/recently-played-playlists-puppet) can install it.